KevinCHiggins/MoireTest/README.md

 That's all direction for the future, which I include here to excite me about the potential of subversive SVG.
 However, this particular app, MoiréTest, is to prototype something specific: a JavaScript user interface for controlling a handful of elements in an SVG object (with shapeRendering="crisp-edges") in idiomatic ways:

 - lines and curves with wide stroke width and a dash array to make lots of small lines and so moiré
-- multiple copies of similar lines/curves with different stroke width and dash array to create complex softenings and gradations
+- multiple copies of similar lines/curves with different stroke width and dash array to create complex softenings and gradations [EDIT 28/02/20: what I later call a blend]
 - complex masking of the lines/curves - e.g. generated from the original shape, plus cropping options
 - all controlled by HTML buttons generated on the fly in a side panel, to select objects (to avoid complexities of draggable objects - i.e. stacking, window borders)
 - and handles to move the vertices/control points of objects